Llano, Texas: History

 Farming, ranching, and the granite industry remained the foundations of the town's economy in the 20th century.
 In the 1920s, Llano was a major shipping point for cattle; the cotton industry flourished in the county through the 1930s, but declined thereafter into insignificance.
 Granite quarrying and finishing retained their importance, amounting to a million-dollar-a-year industry by the 1950s.
 The Roy Inks Bridge, named for a former mayor, was built after a flood crest of 42 feet in 1935 swept away the 1892 structure.
 By 1964, the town had a new hospital, a post office, school buildings, a community center, a rodeo area, and a golf course, along with a city park and improved water system.
 Llano was an important link in the Highland Lakes chain of tourist areas, and attracted many hunters during the deer season.
 A winery, feed processing, and insecticide and commercial talc production represented new industry.
 Actress Sophia Loren, friend and correspondent of the Netherlands native Anthony Goossens, priest of Holy Trinity Catholic Church in Llano, contributed to the church fund-raising campaign in 1975.
 By 1983, the National Register of Historic Places listed, in addition to the courthouse, the Llano jail, the Southern Hotel, and the Badu Building, former bank and home of French immigrant and mineralogist N. J. Badu, now a bed-and-breakfast establishment.

+Book bans

 In 2021 County Judge Ron Cunningham removed books, such as In the Night Kitchen, from the shelves of the main library because they contained nudity.
 He also ordered librarians to pause buying new material and to purge any other books containing nudity.
 County commissioners dissolved the library board in 2022.
 The replacement board voted unanimously to close its meetings to the public to prevent observers from taking notes on the meetings.
 It removed more books, including Caste: The Origins of Our Discontents.